 Far from the “it just works” dream, this program just does not work.
 I have a relatively fast i7 laptop with plenty of RAM, but OpenShot slowed my entire system to a crawl as soon as I started to edit some video.
 Firefox became unresponsive and OpenShot crashed or at least appeared to do so since a crash report window opened but OpenShot did not close.

 The layout of the Pitivi window is simple.
-Moving clips around is easy and most basic functions are done without hassle.
+Moving clips around are easy and most basic functions are done without hassle.
 The only thing that is a bit difficult is creating a new layer, but I figured it out in less than 2 minutes.

 Adding and removing effects is done in a way I’ve not encountered before and it isn’t very intuitive, but the transitions are a dream to use.
 Titles are also done in a way I’ve never seen before, and they are also very easy to use.

 There aren’t really any advanced features, but for simple home videos, this video editing software is great!